 Romance fraud is one of the most popular types of cybercrimes.
 Internet users, desperate for human contact, are easy victims for seasoned scammers.
 It’s easy to see why — cybercriminals don’t need to work very hard to gain people’s trust without ever meeting them.

 What do online dating scams look like?
-Some are carried out by individuals looking to lure money out of their victims by building a strong relationship and then pretending they need money.
+Some are carried out by individuals trying to get money out of their victims by building a strong relationship and then pretending they need financial help.
+However, cybercriminals also employ bots in their fraudulent schemes.

 Other online dating scams can be well-planned operations involving multiple people and built around dating websites.
 These operate in different ways.
 Some will fool you into becoming a long-term paying customer, while others may try to install malware on your device.